-Cities must strive to mitigate their impact on the climate, limiting greenhouse gas emissions; in parallel, they must take measures to adapt to climate change consequences and reduce their vulnerability.
+Cities must try to mitigate their impact on the climate, limiting greenhouse gas emissions; and, in parallel, they must take adaptation measures to climate change, which reduce their vulnerability.

 Planning, building and managing climate-friendly cities involves multiple commitments and actions; many cities are already doing this and offer hopeful examples of success that find great allies in technological advances and digitalisation.
 Cities and local action offer the best opportunity for positive global change.